Robert Williams (psychologist)

-Childhood and family
+Early life and education

 Robert Lee Williams was born in Biscoe, Arkansas, on February 20, 1930, during the Jim Crow Era.
 His parents received no formal education whatsoever.
 His father, Robert L. Williams, worked as a millwright and died when his son was just five years old.
 Williams' mother, Rosie L. Williams, worked in the homes of white families until her death in 1978.
 Williams credited his mother as a central figure in his intellectual pursuits after she instilled the importance of education in him from an early age.
 He had one sister, Dorothy Jean.
-He married Ava L. Kemp in 1948, at the age of 18.
-They had eight children, 19 grandchildren, 19 great-grandchildren and two great-great children.
-All eight of Williams's children attended Washington University.
-Four of them became psychologists while his other children became a nurse, a journalist, a teacher, and a leather craftswoman, respectively.

-Education

 He graduated from Dunbar High School in Little Rock at sixteen before attending Dunbar Junior College.
 However, he only attended Dunbar for one year, as he dropped out after being discouraged by an IQ test.
 After receiving a lower than expected score which recommended a career in manual labor rather than going to college, Williams later reported feeling that he "lost [his] confidence for a long time".
 This would become a defining moment in his life because it clearly inspired some of Williams' most notable future work, namely the Black Intelligence Test of Cultural Homogeneity or BITCH-100.
-Williams earned a BA degree (cum laude with distinction in the field), from Philander Smith College, in 1953.
+Williams earned a BA degree (cum laude with distinction in the field), from Philander Smith University, in 1953.
 He earned a M.Ed. from Wayne State University in educational psychology in 1955, at a time when all graduate programs in the South remained segregated, and a Ph.D. in 1961 from Washington University in St. Louis in clinical psychology.